Skip to main content.

 Please make a habit of visiting your Bard portal frequently to view your application and financial aid checklists and confirm that we have received all of the materials required to complete your application.
 We will also be posting information on your portal throughout the admission cycle so it is important to check your portal regularly.

-MUST READ: Bard Portal Information
+Must Read: Bard Portal Information

 Submit your application materials to Bard College:

 • As an applicant, you will receive a login and a link to your Bard Portal.
-(Note: It may take 24-48 hours for us to confirm receipt of your application, after which you will receive a login and a link to your Bard Portal.)
+(Note: It may take 24 to 48 hours for us to confirm receipt of your application, after which you will receive a login and a link to your Bard Portal.)
 That portal gives you access to many tabs, one of which is your Application Tab where you will see your Application Checklist.
 Review your Application Checklist periodically to see if there are missing application materials.
 Upload all materials, including any supplemental materials you wish to share with us, to your Bard Portal.
 File formats we accept are listed on your Bard portal.

 • Transcripts and recommendations submitted by your counselors and teachers will eventually appear with a green checkmark on your Application Checklist as they are received.
 If your transcripts and recommendations do not appear in your Application Checklist after you've requested them to be sent to Bard, please follow-up with your counselor, teachers and/or your school office.
 Please note that applicants must not upload any recommendation letters themselves as these must remain confidential and should be sent to Bard by the recommenders directly.
 We will also notify you, via email, if there are any missing materials.